Two-Week ONLINE Samatha-Vipassana Retreat for Experienced Students

 USE OF FEES

-Your fees for the retreat will be used to pay for: rental of Blue Sky Retreat Center and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teachers to help cover ongoing home expenses for the duration of the retreat; and teachers/manager transportation.
+Your fees for the retreat will be used to pay for: a small stipend to the teachers to help cover ongoing home expenses for the duration of the retreat; general retreat & admin expenses; a small stipend for the retreat manager(s).

 DANA, an ancient Pali word meaning generosity, giving, or gift, is central to the 2,600-year-old tradition of Buddhism.
 The teachings of the Buddha are held to be beyond any price and have been offered freely since the time of the Buddha.
 This retreat is offered in that same spirit.